The VASRD Principles

-Only when looking at total disability ratings can multiple conditions be combined (see the VA Math page) to make a single condition.
+Only when looking at total disability ratings can multiple conditions be combined (see the VA Math page) to make a single condition (that would then qualify for the single 60% or 40% rating).
 Being able to combine them helps make the minimum requirements listed above more achievable.
-In these cases, conditions can be combined only when they include both upper or both lower extremities (including the bilateral factor), all resulted from a single incident, all affect a single body system (nerves, digestive, orthopedic, etc.), all were incurred in action, or all were incurred while a prisoner of war.
+In these cases, conditions can be combined to equal a single condition only when they include both upper or both lower extremities (including the bilateral factor), all resulted from a single incident, all affect a single body system (nerves, digestive, orthopedic, etc.), all were incurred in action, or all were incurred while a prisoner of war.

 Prestabilization Ratings (§4.28): If a condition is not completely healed or not stable, meaning that it is still changing for better or worse, then a prestabilization rating should be awarded for the 12-month period directly following discharge from the military.
 A 50% rating should be given for any conditions where employment is very likely for the veteran once the condition heals.
 A 100% rating should be given for conditions that are not expected to improve enough for the veteran to get stable work.